isabella232/dynamic-media-classic.en-1/help/creating-enabling-image-presets.md

 The following restrictions apply when you export image assets:

 * The width x height must be less than or equal to 100 MB per image.
-For example, the image cannot exceed 10K x 10K, or any aspect variation below, such as 8K x 12K.
+For example, the image cannot exceed 10 K x 10 K, or any aspect variation below, such as 8 K x 12 K.
 * There is a maximum of 1-GB total file size per export job.
 * You can have a maximum of 500 total assets per export job.